Solar Photovoltaic Systems

 What incentives and tax credits are available?

-NorthWestern Energy electric customers are eligible for incentives for renewable energy systems through the Universal Systems Benefit (USB) renewable energy program.
-For solar PV systems, incentives of $3/watt are available, up to a maximum of $6,000.
+NorthWestern Energy electric customers may be eligible for incentives for renewable energy systems through the Universal Systems Benefit (USB) renewable energy program.
 For more information on USB incentives, click here.

 Federal Tax Credits are available to cover 30% of the cost of a renewable energy system, with no maximum amount.
 Federal tax credits expire in 2016.
 For more information, click here.